johnbeve/PHI-696/Project-1/Project1.md

 ---
 # Question 10
 10. Compare and contrast the proofs provided for (a) in your answers to questions 8 and 9.
 Explain the different assumptions, strategies, etc. exhibited in tree proofs vs natural deduction proofs.

+## Answers:
+Tree proofs are used for proofs by contradiction, by assuming the opposite of the intended conclusion and then deriving a contradiction.
+By contrast, natural deduction proofs may consist of applying rules of derivation to try and reach the conclusion as a goal, however they may also employ proofs by contradiction.